Anvil/kaioretry/docs/source/getting-started.rst

 -------------------------------

-This being said, it is, I think, most of the time, advisable to wait a bit between attempting again, after a failure, instead of spamming a possibly-already-unwell server.
-We dont want to spam an already sick server, do we?
+This being said, it is, I think, most of the time, advisable to wait a bit between attempting again, after a failure.
+We dont want to spam to death an already sick server, do we?
 This is made possible through the the ``delay`` parameter.

 Let's introduce a 2 seconds delay between each try, by using the `delay` parameter.